posted March 29, 1997

 "Well..."
 Clopin made as if he were thinking of the right words, but then: "All right, all right, so it isnĖt true!" he grumbled.
 The children giggled.
 Jehan looked smug.
 "But," Clopin quickly interjected, "It does have a truth to it--"

 "Nothing a gypsy tells is truth!" a sneering voice cut him off.
-Clopin looked up and stifled a gasp.
-As inconspicuously as he could, he stuffed the puppet-Frollo under the low stool he was sitting on.
+Clopin looked up

 The children slowly, hesitatingly, began to leave, sad, disappointed expressions on their faces; but they knew not to stay around when the gray-haired, stern-faced, black-robed man came on his large black horse.